noman-land/chad/README.md

 # <img src="./chad.png" height=48/> Chad

-Chat to ChatGPT via Slack
+Chat to ChatGPT via Slack.
+Deployed via Cloudflare Workers.

 You must have an env file called `.dev.vars` with the following variables